trishatong/cse15l-lab-reports/lab-report-1-week-2.md

 ### **6. Optimizing Remote Running**

 There are ways to make remote running go smoothly.
+Shortcuts like those mentioned below are keystrokes that do commands that are not always visible to the user.
 * Use the up arrow to use the previous command
 * Type a command in quotations after an ssh command in order to run it on the remote server.
 * Use a semi-colon in between commands in order to run multiple commands in the same line.